 This classic Anzac biscuits recipe is as close to the early 1933 Australian Country Women’s Association Anzac biscuit recipes that I could get and it makes the best Anzac biscuit ever – even better than the Anzac biscuits of my memory.
-It seemed fitting to make them this Anzac Day.
+It seemed fitting to make them for Anzac Day.

 2 cups rolled oats, ½ cup flour, 1 small cup sugar, ¼ cup butter, 1tablesp. golden syrup, 1teasp.carb.soda, 3tablesp.boiling water.
 Put rolled oats and flour into basin: melt butter and sugar together and mix well with flour and oats; dissolve syrup in water and stir in soda till it foams well, then add to other ingredients and mix well.
 Put in 1/2 teaspoon drops on a cold, well greased slide and bake in a very a very slow oven, as they burn very easily.
 It is necessary t put them fairly far apart on the slide as they spread. -Miss Murray, Manildra Branch

 The method was different, however – the Anzac Biscuits No. 2 recipe is far easier – and it was too late to start over, so I simply added the additional butter.
 And I added a tablespoon of golden syrup for good measure.
-I am not a CWA member so I wasn’t about to take the liberty of calling this Anzac Biscuits No. 3 recipe, though I was very curious to know if there was one out there…
+I am not a CWA member so I wasn’t about to take the liberty of calling this Anzac Biscuits No. 3 recipe, though I am very curious to know if there was one out there…

-Classic Anzac Biscuits Recipe – Chewy or Crunchy?
+Tips to Making This Classic Anzac Biscuits Recipe – Chewy or Crunchy?

 - 1 cup rolled oats